Lovelace-Learning-Labs/ads-learn-lms/04-heaps/03-heap-design.md

 ##### !question

-If a node in a heap is stored at index 7, at what index is its parent stored?
+If a node in a heap is stored at index 7, at what indices are its children stored?

 ##### !end-question